 Feeling competitive?
-Snowfest also features competitions ranging from the popular Great Ski Race from Tahoe City to Truckee to an ice-cream eating competition at the Log Cabin Cafe in Kings Beach.
-The ever-popular Polar Bear Plunge at Gar Woods will challenge you with an icy 250-yard swim in Lake Tahoe--yes, in the middle of March, when lake temperatures are on average between 28° and 49° Fahrenheit.
+Snowfest also features competitions ranging from the popular Great Ski Race from Tahoe City to Truckee to a wing-eating eating competition to a cornhole tournament.
+The ever-popular Polar Bear Plunge at Gar Woods will challenge you with an icy 250-yard swim in Lake Tahoe--yes, in the middle of winter, when lake temperatures are on average between 28° and 49° Fahrenheit.

 Let your dog join the fun!
 Snowfest! is a mostly dog-friendly celebration.
 Bring your pooch up to the mountains, and maybe enter him or her into one of the playful competitions designed specifically for dogs as a part of Snowfest!
 Dress up your pup for a costume contest, or test their strength and stamina in the Tahoe Ididarun or the Dog Pull.
 These events are fun and lighthearted, and cater to dogs of all sizes.